vmtamburro/Data-Engineering/Cloud Computing/Azure/AZ900/architecture_governance.md

     * AzCoppy - command-line utility that can cpy blobs or files from your storage account.
 YHou can upload, download, copy between storage account, and synchronize files
     * Azure Storage Explorer - standalone app that provides a GUI to manage files and blobs.
     * Azure File Sync - centralize file shares keep the flexibility, performance, and compatibility of a wndows file server.

+## Describe Azure Identity, Access and Security

+* Describe directory services in Azure
+    * Azure AD
+        * Directory service that allows you to sign in and access both Microsoft cloud applications and cloud applications that you develop.
+Also can help mantain on-premises AD deployment
+        * You can connect Azure AD with on-prem AD using Azure AD connect.
+        * Used for
+            * IT administrators
+            * App Develpers
+            * Users
+            * Online Service Subscribers
+        * Provides
+            * Authentication
+            * SSO
+            * Application Management
+            * Device Management
+    * Azure AD DS
+        * (Domain Service) Provides managed domain services such as domain join, group policy, lightwight access protocol (LDAP) and Kerberos/NTLM authenitcation.
+        * Lets you run legacy apps in the cloud that can't use modern auth methods, or where you don't want directory lookups to always go back to an on-premises environment into a managed domain without needing to manage the AD DS environment in the cloud
+        * Managed domain is configured to perform a one-way sync from Azure AD to Azure AD DS.
+* Describe Authentication methods in Azure - establishing the identity of a person, service, or device.
+    * SSO
+        * Single Sign On enables users to sign in one time and use that cred to access multiple resources and applications frm different providers.
+        * Only need to remember one ID and password.
+    * MFA
+        * Multi Factor Auth - helps protect against a password
+        * Three categories
+            * Something a user knows
+            * Something the user has
+            * Something the user is
+        * Azure AD Multi-Factor Authentication - allows users to choose an additional form of auth during sign in
+        * Other options by Global Azure and Azure Government
+            * Window Hello for Business - ideal for information workers that have their own designated windows pc.
+With public key infrastructure (PKI) and built in SSO
+            * Microsoft Authenticator App - Passwordless Credential
+            * FIDO2 Security Keys - (Fast IDentity Online) Promotes open auth standards to reduce the use of passwords as a form of authentication
+    * Passwordless
+* Azure External Entities
+    * Ways you can securely interact with users outside of organization
+        * Business to Business collaboration (B2B)
+        * Business to Business Diredct Connect
+        * Azure AD Business to Customer (B2C)
+* Azure AD Conditonal Access
+    * Conditional Access is a tool that Azure AD uses to allow or deny access to resources based on identity signals
+    * More Granular multifaactor auth experience for usres
+    * Signal, Decision, Enforcement
+* Azure Role Based Access Control (RBAC)
+    * Principle of least privilege says you should only grant access up to the level needed to complete a task.
+    * Azure provides built-in roles that describe common access rules for cloud resources
+    * Role-based access is applied to a scope which is a resource or set of resources that this access applies to
+        * A management group
+        * Single subscripton
+        * Resource Group
+        * Sngle Resource
+    * RBAC is hierarchical.
+When you grat access at a parent scope, those permissions are inherited by all child scopes.
+    * RBAC is enforced on any action initiated against Azure Resource that passes through Azure Resource Manager
+* Zero Trust
+    * Security model that assumes the worst case scenario and protects resources with that expectation.
+Assumes breach at the outset, and verifies each request as through it originated from an uncontrolled network.
+        * Verify Explicitly
+        * Use least privilege access
+        * Assume breach
+* Defense In Depth Model
+    * Objective is to protect information and prevent it from being stolen by those who aren't authorized to access it
+    * Layers provide protection so that if one layer is breached, the subsequent layer is already in place to prevent further exposure.
+        * Physical Security
+        * Identity and Access
+        * Perimiter
+        * Network
+        * Compute
+        * Application
+        * Data
+* Microsoft Defender for Cloud
+    * Security posture management and threat protection.
+Monitors cloud, on-premesis, hybrid, and multicloud environments to provide guidance and notifications aimed at strengthening security prosture.
+    * Azure-native protectons
+        * Azure PaaS
+        * Azure data services
+        * Networks
+    * Can defend hybrid resources
+    * Can defend resources on other clouds
+    * Three Vital Needs
+        * Contnually Assess
+        * Secure
+        * Defend
+    * Security Alerts
+    * Advanced threat protection